vviki/MBO/MarvelBO/README.md

 ### Api application:

-* To run rest api application local standard installation of Redis is required ([Linux](https://redis.io/topics/quickstart), [Windows](https://redis.io/topics/quickstart][https://github.com/ServiceStack/redis-windows)).
+* To run rest api application local standard installation of Redis is required ([Linux](https://redis.io/topics/quickstart), [Windows](https://github.com/ServiceStack/redis-windows)).
 * To run rest api application on Linux also Apache server needs to be installed and .net core framework needs to be configured to work with it ([howto](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-apache?view=aspnetcore-2.1)).
-* Application can be started by typing "dotnet MarvelBO.Api/output_directory/MarvelBO.Api.dll" (output_directory is the one created by "publish" method) inside main solution directory.
+* Application can be started by typing "dotnet MarvelBO.Api.dll" inside main_solution_directory/MarvelBO.Api/output_directory/ (output_directory is the one created by "publish" method).
 This is how it is currently deployed and running on AWS ([Creators](http://ec2-52-15-204-100.us-east-2.compute.amazonaws.com/api/creators) or [Notes](http://ec2-52-15-204-100.us-east-2.compute.amazonaws.com/api/notes) can be used for verification).
 * To run rest api application on Windows, IIS Express shipped with Visual Studio can be used (by pressing F5 when solution is loaded) or it can be deployed to regular [ISS server](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/iis/?view=aspnetcore-2.1).
 * MarvelApi public key, private key and url need to be placed in MarvelClientSettings section of MarvelBO.Api/output_directory/appsettings.json file.
 There is also ImportLimit parameter used for limiting data import from  MarvelApi.
 * All requests and responses are in Json (two additional parameterless Get methods exist: /api/creators and /api/notes that do not have any request types).